Enhance your Prime Day and festive strategy with Sponsored Display

 Sponsored Display ads may appear in highly visible above-the-fold placements on product detail pages.
 Target other products in your category to help reach new customers, or consider targeting your own product detail pages to introduce shoppers to other products you sell.
-Let’s take our sports equipment example: to engage new customers and ensure your baseball bats are top of mind, you can target similar product pages within the baseball equipment category, or you can target your own product pages to promote your complementary products (e.g., baseballs or gloves).
+Let’s take our sports equipment example: to engage new customers and ensure that your baseball bats are top of mind, you can target similar product pages within the baseball equipment category, or you can target your own product pages to promote your complementary products (e.g. baseballs or gloves).

 Reengage audiences throughout Q4 with views targeting (US only)

 Keep your campaigns active after events to take advantage of additional opportunities.
-Since Prime Day occurs at the beginning of Q4, use views remarketing to get in front of early holiday shoppers throughout October and November, and once again after Black Friday and Cyber Monday to reach shoppers as they purchase last-minute gifts for the holidays.
+Since Prime Day occurs at the beginning of Q4, use views remarketing to get in front of early holiday shoppers throughout October and November, and once again after Black Friday and Cyber Monday to reach shoppers as they purchase last-minute gifts for the festive season.

 If you’re already using Sponsored Products or Sponsored Brands, Sponsored Display is a simple way to help extend your marketing efforts this shopping season.
 Leverage this solution to help amplify your deals and help reach new customers, supplement your existing Amazon Ads strategies, and ensure your products stay top of mind with customers.